 To act on the world, pick a target from the target selector, select an item from your inventory if the action calls for one, then press an action button beside the grid.
 Only the actions that suit your chosen target and item are available.

-Your grid is the nine squares around you - the terrain, the players, the monsters, and whatever else shares your ground.
+The grid shows the nine squares around you and everyone in them.
 Players and monsters appear as dots.
 The color marks allegiance: lavender for Crown, gold for Chain, seagreen for Hillfolk, and white for monsters.
 Your own dot carries your faction's color.
 Click any adjacent square to move there.

-A tile's resources sit in its bottom-left corner.
+A square's resources sit in its bottom-left corner.
 The number is how many units are still left to gather.

-Bases are walled compounds scattered across the island.
-Each one belongs to a faction and holds structures that faction can use.
-A base changes hands when an enemy breaks down its gate and claims it.
-While the gate stands, no enemy can get inside.
-Shelter in a base your faction owns and you are safe from harm while offline.
+Bases are walled compounds scattered across the island, each holding structures the owning faction can use.
+A base is either held by a faction or unclaimed.
+It changes hands when an enemy breaks its gate down and claims it.
+While the gate stands, no enemy can enter.
+Logging off inside a base your faction holds keeps you safe from attack.

-The forge turns raw materials into weapons, armor, tools, and consumables.
+The forge crafts weapons, armor, tools, and consumables, and repairs broken gear.
 Your smithing and alchemy levels decide which recipes you can use.

 When you create your character, you choose a faction.
 This choice is permanent.